GOP Senators Want To Limit Trump's Power On Trade

 "I've always expressed my disagreement when it occurred, this is one we can deal with legislatively," Corker told reporters on Tuesday.
 "I also know the vast majority of our caucus would agree with this."

-Corker, who plans to retire at the end of this year, joined with Pennsylvania Republican Pat Toomey to draft legislation that would allow Congress toreview and approve tariffs that are based on national security concerns.
+Corker, who plans to retire at the end of this year, joined with Pennsylvania Republican Pat Toomey to draft legislation that would allow Congress to review and approve tariffs that are based on national security concerns.
 The pair have not released written details of the proposal, but they said it is a limited effort to prevent any White House from misusing the national security justification to crack down on imports.

-Congress has the authority in the constitution to oversee trade.
+Congress has the authority in the Constitution to oversee trade.
 But, over time, the power has shifted to the White House.
 Toomey said the plan with Corker is simply restoring that power to Congress.

 "The Constitution gives it to Congress," Toomey said.
 "What should be controversial about Congress exercising their authority?"